zereight/simple-react-query/README.md

 ## Has Better Idea?

-- When you want another method, contact definedable@gmail.com or custom yourself this code is very simple!
+- When you want another method, contact definedable@gmail.com or custom yourself this code.
+It is very simple!